Towards an experimentally feasible controlled-phase gate on two blockaded Rydberg atoms: Controlled phase gate

 A pair of hyperfine states of the atom will encode the computational basis, and are labelled $\ket{e} = \ket{0}$, $\ket{g} = \ket{1}$.
 Each atom has its $\ket{g}$ state coupled to a highly excited Rydberg state (which we label $\ket{r}$) via a two-photon transition through an intermediate state $\ket{i}$.
 The internal level scheme with state transitions for a single atom is shown in Fig.~\ref{fig:level_scheme}.

-If two neighbouring atoms are excited to the $\ket{r}$ state, then they interact via a dipole-dipole potential with energy $U(r) = C_3/r^3$.
-This interaction energy shifts the energy of the state where both atoms are excited.
+If two neighbouring atoms are excited to the $\ket{r}$ state, then they interact.
+For the work presented we have taken a dipole-dipole potential with energy $U(r) = C_3/r^3$.
+However, the conclusion of the work is independent of this functional form and only the strength of the interaction at a given fixed distant of the two atoms is relevant.
+As a consequence our conclusions are valid also for a van-der-Waals interaction.
+The interaction energy shifts the energy of the state where both atoms are excited.
 When this shift is much larger than the two-photon detuning $\delta$, the two-photon transition is far off-resonant with the doubly-excited state, leading to a strong suppression of both atoms becoming excited.
 This effect is known as the Rydberg blockade, and has been observed experimentally \cite{Singer2004,Gaetan2009}.
 The effect is shown schematically in Fig.~\ref{fig:level_scheme_2atom}.

 The important point about the blockade mechanism in our case is that it is state dependent: only if both atoms are in the ground state $\ket{g}$ will they be subject to the blockade.
-The potential use of this as a mechanism for performing a quantum gate has been explored in several papers \cite{Jaksch2000,Lukin2001,Moller2008,Brion2007}, but here we follow the adiabatic (model B) scheme of Jaksch~\emph{et al.}, where the gate is performed by adiabatically driving the two-atom system \cite{Jaksch2000}.
+The potential use of this as a mechanism for performing a quantum gate has been explored in several papers \cite{Jaksch2000,Lukin2001,Moller2008,Brion2007}, also with Krotov pulse shape optimisation \cite{MMueller1,MMueller2}, but here we follow the adiabatic (model B) scheme of Jaksch~\emph{et al.}, where the gate is performed by adiabatically driving the two-atom system \cite{Jaksch2000}.